dirac-institute/sorcha/docs/advanced.rst

     camera_model = none

 .. note::
-    If you're using ``sorcha``'s bult-in :ref:`ephemeris generator<ephemeris_gen>`, the generator will apply a circular search region around each filed pointing when associating potential input population detections with the survey observations.
+    If you're using ``Sorcha``'s bult-in :ref:`ephemeris generator<ephemeris_gen>`, the generator will apply a circular search region around each filed pointing when associating potential input population detections with the survey observations.

 SNR/Apparent Magnitude Filters